 Google Assistant is also integrated with Call Screen, a feature that screens calls from unknown numbers (which I seem to get more of every day).
 The Assistant gives the caller an automated message asking for more information and the discussion is displayed in text, which you can use to decide if you'd like to take the call rather than having to pick up every time for fear of missing an actually important call.

 But my favorite Assistant integration is with Photos.
 Look at this animation of my coworker dancing with Childish Gambino that Assistant suggested for me!

 My friends have made fun of me on many occasions for Shazam-ing music at bars — but I can't help it, I like to know what I'm listening to!
 Now Playing is a really cool new feature on the Pixel 3a that doesn't require opening up an app to identify music.
 Once enabled, the Pixel will detect the song and artist of any ambient music playing near your phone and display it right on your home screen (a feature that came quite in handy for me the other day when I wanted to identify what Billie Eilish song I was hearing).
 You can then open and play the song via the music service of your choice — but with purchase of a Pixel 3a, Google is giving users three months of YouTube Music Premium for free.

-As far as pricing, the Pixel 3a (5.6") starts at £399, and the Pixel 3a XL (6") starts at £469, compared to the 3 and 3 XL, which sell for £739 and £869 respectively.
+As far as pricing, the Pixel 3a (5.6") starts at $399, and the Pixel 3a XL (6") starts at $479, compared to the 3 and 3 XL, which sell for $799 and $899 respectively.
 For half the price, with the 3a you still get the essentials of the Pixel 3 without shelling out nearly one grand.
-It's also already available for free or cheap (£29-ish) up front from a number of mobile carriers already with decent looking monthly bills too.
 For those of us who don't care about wireless charging and glass finishes, the 3a is definitely the way to go — and might convert some of the iPhone diehards among us looking for a more affordable price point.